Home

 Tuition fee and other fees

-ARTICLE 39 - (1) The tuition fee and other fees are determined by the University Administrative Board.
+ARTICLE 39 – (1) Tuition fees, registration fees, per-credit course fees, refunds, offsets, financial obligations relating to periods of leave, and other fees are determined by the University Administrative Board.

-ARTICLE 40 - (1) Students may be granted leave of absence for a total of four semesters, which should not exceed periods of up to two semesters at a time, with the approval of the academic board concerned, on the grounds of health, military service, education in an institution of higher education in Turkey or abroad, and financial or familial obligation.
-The University Administrative Board reserves the right to grant a leave of absence of more than four semesters.
+(1) Students may be granted leave of absence for a total of four semesters, not exceeding two semesters at a time, with the approval of the relevant academic board, on the grounds of health, military service, study at a higher education institution in the country or abroad, academic reasons (where a compulsory course required by the curriculum is not offered in the relevant semester), or financial or family obligations.
+For leave requests exceeding four semesters, the University Administrative Board is authorized to decide only in the case of students whose medical condition and treatment continue to require leave and students serving a prison sentence.

-(4) The academic board concerned sends their decision to the RO, wh ere it is processed.
+(4) The relevant academic board forwards its decision to the RO, where it is processed.

-(5) Students who wish to return to the University before the elapse of the leave of absence period must apply with a petition to the program coordinator/head of academic board concerned before the period of interactive registration starts.
-Student applications which are approved by the academic board concerned with the recommendations of the academic advisor and the program coordinator are sent to the RO for processing.
+(5) Students who wish to return to the University before the expiration of the leave of absence period must submit a petition to the program coordinator/head of academic board concerned before the period of interactive registration starts.
+Applications approved by the academic board concerned with the recommendations of the program coordinator are sent to the RO for processing.

 Disenrollment

-ARTICLE 41 - (1) Students may disenroll from the University by applying to the RO.
+(1) Students may disenroll from the University through the METU NCC Intranet System.

-(3) Students who disenroll from an undergraduate program by receiving an Associate Degree Diploma or without meeting the graduation requirements forfeit all their student rights in the University and may never register again in the program from which they have withdrawn in order to complete their undergraduate education.
+(2) Students who disenroll from an undergraduate program by receiving an Associate Degree Diploma or without meeting the graduation requirements forfeit all Student rights at the University and may never register again in the program from which they have withdrawn in order to complete their undergraduate education.

 Northern Cyprus Campus

-ARTICLE 43 - (1) The procedures and principles for the application of these rules and regulations to the undergraduate programs carried out at the Northern Cyprus Campus are determined by the Senate.
+ARTICLE 43 - (1) The procedures and principles for the application of the Middle East Technical University Undergraduate Education Regulation to the undergraduate programs offered at the Northern Cyprus Campus are determined by the Senate.

 Validity